cyrilauq/VueJsCalculator/README.md

 # VueJsCalculator

-A simple calculator project that permits to a user to do addition, multiplication, soustraction and division between two int.
+A simple calculator project that permits to a user to do addition, multiplication, soustraction and division between two positive int.

 ## Recommended IDE Setup